alexandair/entra-powershell-docs/docs/conceptual/authentication-methods.md

 Get-EntraEnvironment
 ```

-### Connecting to Microsoft Entra ID as a different identity
+### Connect to Microsoft Entra ID as a different identity

 To connect as a different identity other than CurrentUser, specify the `-ContextScope` parameter with the value `Process`.